 Number one, dossier is a friend, you know, it's like a French word for a load of crap in this case.

-Number two, number two, Jim Comey failed to disclose to President Elect Trump on January 6th in Trump Tower.
+Number two, number two, Jim Comey failed to disclose to President-elect Trump on January 6th in Trump Tower the same thing that those seeking the FISA warrant failed to disclose to the FISA judges.

 Same thing.

-Jim Comey now, Stephanopoulos pushed him on.
+Jim Comey, Stephanopoulos, pushed him on.

-He said, Don't you think Donald Trump had a right to know?
+He said, don't you think Donald Trump had a right to know?

 It didn't serve my goals.